yvanlebras/ranacapa-docker/README.md

-# ranacapa-docker
- Docker image for Ranacapa Shiny app eDNA for Galaxy for ecology
+First try to add Ranacapa Shiny app as a Galaxy interactivetool